Falcon Oil & Gas Ltd - Investor Q&A

 Investor Q&A

-16 January 2023 – Falcon Oil & Gas Ltd. (TSXV: FO, AIM: FOG) is pleased to announce that Philip O’Quigley, Falcon’s CEO, will conduct a Q&A via the Investor Meet Company platform on 18 January 2023 at 4:00pm London time.
+16 January 2023 – Falcon Oil & Gas Ltd. FOFOG)) is pleased to announce that Philip O'Quigley, Falcon's CEO, will conduct a Q&A via the Investor Meet Company platform on 18 January 2023 at 4:00pm London time.

 The event is open to all existing and potential shareholders.
 Questions can be submitted pre-event via your Investor Meet Company dashboard up until 9am the day before the meeting or at any time during the live presentation.